 Those patients that require sedative anaesthesia or greater peri-operative monitoring, need to still be able to access Botox® administration in a more traditional operating theatre environment.
 This is particularly an issue for spinal cord injured patients at risk of autonomic dysreflexia.

-As professional organizations, USANZ and UGSA support the initiative of Allergan in working towards a proposal of a different model of funding to allow rooms based procedures to be performed in a more cost effective way.
-This would have substantial benefits for patients in terms of cost and patient satisfaction, and then additional flow on effects for the broader community in terms of reduced procedural costs and increased accessibility to treatment.
+As professional organisations, USANZ and UGSA support the initiative of Allergan in working towards a proposal of a different model of funding to allow rooms based procedures to be performed in a more cost-effective way.
+This would have substantial benefits for patients in terms of cost and patient satisfaction, and then additional flow-on effects for the broader community in terms of reduced procedural costs and increased accessibility to treatment.

 - Milsom I, Abrams P, Cardozo L, Roberts RG, Thuroff J, Wein AJ.
 How widespread are the symptoms of an overactive bladder and how are they managed?
 A population-based prevalence study.
 BJU Int 2001; 87: 760–6